ngntrgduc/old-blog/_portfolio/codewars-unfollow.md

     text: "Selenium"
 ---

-Unfollow all of your allies/following on Codewars
+Unfollow all of your allies/following on Codewars.

 [**Link GitHub**](https://github.com/ngntrgduc/codewars-unfollow)